-One of the first settlers in the area was a Missouri man named Daniel Miller who resettled on Independence Creek, near the northeastern corner of Lancaster Township in 1855.
+One of the first settlers in the area was a Missouri man named Daniel Miller, who resettled on Independence Creek, near the northeastern corner of Lancaster Township, in 1855.
 He was the father of the first white child born in Atchison County — Frances Miller.
-Mr. Miller sold his quarter section in 1858, to Thomas Butcher, a new arrival in Kansas from Brownville, Pennsylvania for $3,000.
+Mr. Miller sold his quarter section in 1858 to Thomas Butcher, a new arrival in Kansas from Brownville, Pennsylvania, for $3,000.
 Mr. Butcher built a flouring mill on this land, which was run by water from Independence Creek.
 Butcher subsequently sold the plant to A.J.
-Evans, who ran it as a “custom mill” until August 1865, when it was destroyed by high water, caused by heavy rains.
+Evans, who ran it as a “custom mill” until August 1865, when high water caused by heavy rains destroyed it.

-In April 1882, the town was platted and by the end of the year, the town had a railroad station house, 50 homes, and the post office was moved to the new townsite.
-That year several businesses were also established including the first hotel by J. D. Carpenter, who had been farming in the area since 1874, and lumberyard owned by W.G.
+In April 1882, the town was platted, and by the end of the year, the town had a railroad station house, 50 homes, and the post office was moved to the new townsite.
+That year several businesses were also established, including the first hotel by J. D. Carpenter, a farmer in the area since 1874, and lumberyard owned by W.G.
 Rucker.
 The following year, the Baptists and Presbyterians both built churches on lots donated by D.R.
 Anthony.

 By the turn of the century, Huron was the fourth largest town in Atchison County and an important shipping and supply community.
-In 1910 its population peaked at 200 residents, and it boasted a bank, schools, several general stores, a blacksmith shop, lumber yard, grocery store, hotel, restaurant, drug store, hardware and implement house, and a barber.
+In 1910 its population peaked at 200 residents.
+It boasted a bank, schools, several general stores, a blacksmith shop, lumber yard, grocery store, hotel, restaurant, drug store, hardware and implement house, and a barber.

 Blackmar, Frank W.; Kansas Cyclopedia, Standard Publishing, 1912

 Cutler, William G.; History of the State of Kansas, A. T. Andreas, 1883

 Ingalls, Sheffield; History of Atchison County, Kansas, Standard Publishing Company, 1916